 Small farmers are vulnerable to extraneous factors and circumstances beyond their control.
 Effective and resource-friendly interventions are needed to mitigate the effect on their livelihood and provide them with a secure future.
 Simple watershed management techniques can lead to stability and enhancement of their future incomes.
 Watershed management can result in increased water availability for small farmers, which will further improve . . .

 d) crop yields,

 e) livestock breeding,

-f) socioeconomic factors such as reduction in poverty, food security, employment opportunities and reduced migration; and
+f) socioeconomic factors such as reduction in poverty, food security, employment opportunities, and reduced migration; and

 g) more equitable development

-Under a CSR-supported project, S M Sehgal Foundation rejuvenated the pond in village Dhodhakari in January 2021.
+Under a CSR-supported project, S M Sehgal Foundation rejuvenated the pond in the village of Dhodhakari in January 2021.
 Earlier, the water collection area of the pond was small and surrounded and filled with thorny bushes of keekar.
 The water catchment area was diminished, and large quantities of rainwater used to forcefully and wastefully flow from the Aravalli hills across and out of the village.
 This damaged the crops growing in the path of the water.

 As part of the project, the catchment area of the pond was increased, leading to its rejuvenation, desilting, and directing the water flow toward the pond.
 The rainwater now accumulates in the rejuvenated pond, and its capacity has increased four times to 16.8 million liters.
 The water level of nearby wells for irrigating crops has also increased by ten to fifteen feet.

 RECHARGE WELL IN GOVERNMENT SENIOR SECONDARY SCHOOL, KHERLA, SUPPORTED BY RIO TINTO INDIA PVT LTD